Basis of accounting

 Retirement benefit costs

-Payments to defined contribution are recognised as an expense when employees have rendered service entitling them to the contributions.
+Payments to defined contribution schemes are recognised as an expense when employees have rendered service entitling them to the contributions.
 Payments made to state-managed retirement benefit schemes are dealt with as payments to defined contribution schemes where the Group's obligations under the schemes are equivalent to those arising in a defined contribution retirement benefit scheme.

 For defined benefit schemes, the cost of providing benefits is determined using the Projected Unit Credit Method, with actuarial valuations being carried out at the end of each reporting period.
 Remeasurement comprising actuarial gains and losses, the effect of the asset ceiling (if applicable) and the return on scheme assets (excluding interest) are recognised immediately in the balance sheet with a charge or credit to the statement of comprehensive income in the period in which they occur.
 Remeasurement recorded in the statement of comprehensive income is not recycled.
 Past service cost is recognised in profit or loss in the period of scheme amendment.
 Net interest is calculated by applying a discount rate to the defined benefit liability or asset.
 Defined benefit costs are split into three categories:

 - current service cost, past-service cost and gains and losses on curtailments and settlements;

 The Group presents the first two components of defined benefit costs within cost of sales and administrative expenses (see note 3) in its consolidated income statement.
 Curtailment gains and losses are accounted for as past-service cost.